 About Soil Science Cases

 Soil Science Cases is part of CABI’s growing collection of practical case studies, offering insight into real-world applications of soil science research.
 It encompasses the areas of: soil formation, soil physics, soil chemistry, soil biology, soil fertility, soil conservation and management, soil and environmental quality, soil hydrology and soil mineralogy.
 Targeted to lecturers and trainers, practitioners, industry professionals and students, Soil Science Cases represents a range of voices in each field, including practitioners, public stakeholders, academics, teachers and students.
+Soil Science Cases emphasises the teaching value of the experiences and discoveries of authors in novel sets of circumstances.
+There are no prerequisites of a particular level of education or extensive publication history.
+This means that case studies make excellent publication opportunities for early-career researchers or practitioners, as well as graduate students.
+Case studies are peer-reviewed to ensure scientific integrity, and do not need to consist of original research.

 The competition